chbeu/chbeu.github.io/content/post/_posts_wordpress/2020-09-19-acm-authorizer-is-integrated-again.md

 categories:
   - news
 ---
-ACM Author-izer is integrated—again.
+ACM Author-izer is integrated---again.
 There were some troubles with my ACM account, which took quite some time to solve.
 I am happy that it works now :-)